mdcourse/mdcourse.github.io/_sources/chapters/chapter5.rst.txt

 The two methods named *update_log_minimize()* and *update_dump_file()*, are used to print the information in the terminal and in a LAMMPS-type data file, respectively.
+These two methods will be written in the following.

 Improve the output class
 ------------------------